-- Any understanding of modern technology requires knowledge about the fundamental operating principles of a computer. - Programming (with the computer as a tool) is evolving a cultural technique like reading and writing (using the tools paper and pencil) - Programming is the interface between engineering and computer science the interdisciplinary area is growing constantly. - Programming is fun!
+- Any understanding of modern technology requires knowledge about the fundamental operating principles of a computer. - Programming (with the computer as a tool) is evolving a cultural technique like reading and writing (using the tools paper and pencil) - Programming is the interface between engineering and computer science the interdisciplinary area is growing constantly. - Programming is fun (and is useful)!